MicrosoftDocs/memdocs/sccm/core/clients/deploy/plan/client-installation-methods.md

 ms.assetid: 51b5964b-374d-4abc-8619-414a9fffad2d
 caps.latest.revision: 9
 caps.handback.revision: 0
-author: arob98
+author: aczechowski
-ms.author: angrobe
+ms.author: aaroncz
-manager: angrobe
+manager: dougeby

 ---
 # Client installation methods in System Center Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*

 You can use different methods to install the Configuration Manager client software.
-You can use one method or a combination of methods.
-In this topic you can read about each method, to learn which will work best in your organization.
+Use one method, or a combination of methods.
+This article describes each method, so you can learn which one works best for your organization.

 ## Client push installation